 This film has had a limited theatrical release and has been traveling the film festival circuit, winning the Best American Film Traverse City Film Festival; Moving Mountains Prize at the Mountainfilm in Telluride; among many other awards.
 Tim DeChristopher's action has been instrumental in inspiring the environmental movement to engage in civil disobedience at this critical time, where there are growing actions across the country, including the Tar Sands Blockade as well as Moral Monday in North Carolina.
 The film is available for educational and community screenings.
 Sign up to host a screening here.

-Come Hell or High Water is a film in production that tells the story of a handful of determined Mississippians who have struggled to save their endangered community in the face of rampant development, industrial pollution and disaster including hurricane Katrina and the BP oil spill.
+Come Hell or High Water: The Battle for Turkey Creek tells the story of a handful of determined Mississippians who have struggled to save their endangered community in the face of rampant development, industrial pollution and disaster including hurricane Katrina and the BP oil spill.
 Along 10 years, the film follows Derrick Evans and his family and neighbors, who are descendants of emancipated slaves who settled on the Gulf Coast in the 1860s.
 They have been stewards of Turkey Creek’s rich wetland habitat for generations, where they have farmed and fished and were baptized.
 The threat of encroaching sprawl, spurred by the gaming industry in the 1990s, and the devastation of Hurricane Katrina in 2005 mobilized members of this insular, self-sufficient community and made them citizen activists on a regional and national level.
 Today residents of Turkey Creek continue their fight for a sustainable future.

 This is an inspirational story of how one community banded together to save their land and culture.
 A new media project that grew out of the film is Bridge the Gulf - a network that links environmental justice activists, writers and others concerned about resource extraction and climate change across the Gulf Coast region.
-The film premieres at film festivals and select community screenings this Fall.
+The film premiered at the New Orleans Film Festival and won the Audience Award.

 In this explosive follow-up to his Oscar®-nominated film Gasland, filmmaker Josh Fox uses his trademark dark humor to take a deeper, broader look at the dangers of hydraulic fracturing, or fracking, the controversial method of extracting natural gas and oil, now occurring on a global level (in 32 countries worldwide).